alerta/alerta-docs/authentication.rst

 ==============

-By default, authentication is not enabled, however there are some features that are :ref:`not available <watched_alerts>` unless users login such as watching alerts.
+By default, authentication is not enabled, however there are some features that are not available unless users login such as watching alerts.

 Alerta supports five main authentication strategies: